oleganza/OAPromise/README.md

 }];
 ```

-3) When you need to cancel an operation, send a `-discard` message.
+3) When you need to cancel an operation, send a `discard` message.

 ```
 - (IBAction) cancel